Khalid Masud: Death

 He had been suffering from hepatitis C for a number of years.
-He died on 1 October 2003 at 2:20 pm in Jinnah Hospital Lahore.
-Famous scholar and companion of Islahi School of thought Allama Javed Ahmed Ghamidi offered his funeral prayer at Dongi Ground Samanabad Lahore.
-He was buried in his native village Lilla, in Jehlum District with his ancestors.
+He died on 1 October 2003 at 2:20 pm in Jinnah Hospital, Lahore.
+Famous scholar and companion of the Islahi School of Thought, Allama Javed Ahmed Ghamidi, offered his funeral prayer at Dongi Ground, Samanabad, Lahore.
+He was buried in his native village Lilla, in Jhelum District with his ancestors.